 However, Template Monster can be a really effective place to jump off from, since quality themes tend to have really good architecture and often pay close attention to best practices.

-Use themes as inspiration by reviewing their content structure and design patterns, then layer on your own creative spin based on the project's needs.
+Use themes as inspiration by reviewing their content structure and visual design patterns, then layer on your own creative spin based on the project's needs.

 Quality inspiration for best practices